alexwlchan/alexwlchan.net/src/_drafts/s3-keys-are-not-file-paths.md

   <tr><td class="tick">✔</td><td><code>x/y/../../x/../x/y</code></td></tr>
 </table>

-I shudder to think about the edge cases on that one.
+I shudder to think about the edge cases this code has to handle.